 States are strongly urged to refrain from promulgating and applying any unilateral economic, financial or trade measures not in accordance with international law and the Charter of the United Nations that impede the full achievement of economic and social development, particularly in developing countries.

 We will address decisively the threat posed by climate change and environmental degradation.
-The global nature of climate change calls for the widest possible international cooperation aimed at holding the increase in global average temperature below 2 degrees or 1.5 degrees Celsius above pre-industrial levels by accelerating the reduction of global greenhouse gas emissions.
-Noting the ongoing UNFCCC negotiations, and looking ahead to the COP21 conference in Paris in December, we call on all States to work for a comprehensive and ambitious climate agreement.
-[For consideration: We recall that the United Nations Framework Convention on Climate Change provides that parties should protect the climate system for the benefit of present and future generations of humankind on the basis of equity and in accordance with their common but differentiated responsibilities and respective capabilities.]
+The global nature of climate change calls for the widest possible international cooperation aimed at holding the increase in global average temperature below 2 degrees or 1.5 degrees Celsius above pre-industrial levels by accelerating the reduction of global greenhouse gas emissions and through addressing mitigation, adaptation and support to developing countries.
+We acknowledge that the United Nations Framework Convention on Climate Change is the primary international, intergovernmental forum for negotiating the global response to climate change.
+Further to the Lima Call to Climate action, we will work for a comprehensive, ambitious agreement at COP21 in Paris applicable to all Parties [and reflecting the principle of common but differentiated responsibilities and respective capabilities, in light of different national circumstances].

+31alt: We will address decisively the threat posed by climate change and environmental degradation.
+We note with grave concern the significant gap between the aggregate effect of UNFCCC Parties’ mitigation pledges in terms of global annual emissions of greenhouse gases by 2020 and aggregate emission pathways consistent with having a likely chance of holding the increase in global average temperature below 2 °C or 1.5 °C above pre-industrial levels.
+Further to the Lima Call to Climate action, we will work for a comprehensive, ambitious agreement at COP21 in Paris applicable to all Parties [and reflecting the principle of common but differentiated responsibilities and respective capabilities, in light of different national circumstances].

 We recognise that social and economic development depends on the sustainable management of our planet’s natural resources.
-We are therefore determined to conserve and sustainably use oceans and seas, as well as mountains and dry-lands and to protect biodiversity, ecosystems and wildlife.
-We are also determined to promote sustainable tourism, tackle water scarcity, desertification, land degradation and drought and to promote resilience and disaster risk reduction.
+We are therefore determined to conserve and sustainably use oceans and seas, freshwater resources, as well as mountains and drylands and to protect biodiversity, ecosystems and wildlife.
+We are also determined to promote sustainable tourism, tackle water scarcity and water pollution, to strengthen cooperation on desertification, [dust storms], land degradation and drought and to promote resilience and disaster risk reduction,.
 We will achieve this by promoting sustainable development and decoupling economic growth from environmental degradation.

 We recognize that sustainable urban development and management are crucial to the quality of life of our people.
 We will work with local authorities and communities to renew and plan our cities and human settlements so as to foster community cohesion and personal security and to stimulate innovation and employment.
 We will reduce the negative impacts of urban activities and of chemicals which are hazardous for human health and the environment, including through the environmentally sound management and safe use of

 chemicals, the reduction and recycling of waste and more efficient use of water and energy.
 And we will work to minimize the impact of cities on the global climate system.
 We will also take account of population trends and projections in our national, rural and urban development strategies and policies.
+We look forward to the upcoming United Nations Conference on Housing and Sustainable Urban Development in Quito, Ecuador.